- Business and Employment

 - Develop New Business Programs.
 It's difficult to think about the future when knee deep in alligators!
 Quiet business periods offer that break to look more reflectively on results and plan more effectively for all aspects of the operation.

 - R&R. Small business owners can be notorious for never taking a vacation.
 Then when it gets slow they spend their time worrying.
 Recipe for stress!
 Take a break, even if it's only for a short time!
 Avoid the temptation to try to handle everything remotely by developing procedures for handling business during this time and communicating these procedures, as appropriate, to relevant personnel, clients and colleagues.
-Might be a good time to check out these: Best Books on Personal Philosophy.

 Disclaimer: The author/publisher has used best efforts in preparation of this article.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and all parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice, strategies and recommendations presented herein may not be suitable for you, your situation or business.
 Consult with a professional adviser where and when appropriate.
 The author/publisher shall not be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential, or other damages.
 So by reading and using this information, you accept this risk.